Consulting Report Examples, Templates & How to Write One

 Case studies typically:

-Using your own case studies also gives you a chance to flex with client success you’ve created in the past.
+Using your own case studies also gives you a chance to showcase the client success you’ve created in the past.

 4. Business Model Comparison